Gladstone Park’s “M” Streets

 The exception is in the far northwest corner of Gladstone Park where seven short east-west streets between N. Milwaukee and N. Nagle boast residential housing.
 Interestingly, five of these are in semi-alphabetical order beginning with the letter “H” and all of them follow rough Chicago rules for east-west streets by using the suffix “Streets.”
 As you will see in the chart, other east-west roads in the neighborhood deviate from the rules by calling themselves “Avenues.”

-Please note that one of these “H” streets — N. Hermione for the daughter of Menelaus and Helen of Troy, its roots firmly in Greek mythology — was not named after the fictional character in Harry Potter that came decades and decades later.
+Please note that one of these “H” streets — N. Hermione for the daughter of Menelaus and Helen of Troy, its roots firmly in Greek mythology — was not named after the fictional character in the Harry Potter book and film series that came decades and decades later.

 GLADSTONE PARK’S 19 EAST-WEST ROADS